microsoft/react-native-windows-samples/docs/native-modules-jsvalue.md

 map["something"] = 12;
 map["another_something"] = map["something"].AsInt32() * 2;

-// JSValueObjects may be initialzed this way JSValueObject map2 = new JSValueObject()
+// JSValueObjects may be initialized this way JSValueObject map2 = new JSValueObject()
 {
     { "something", 12 },